 33. The Wall works both ways.

 Built to protect China from its enemies and invaders, The Great Wall of China has also prevented the Chinese people from leaving!
 It’s now a World Heritage site.

-Do you know any fun, strange or interesting facts about China that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about China?
+Share them in the comments below!